Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Results

-\subsubsection{Limited-memory Sobol' indices}
+\subsection{Limited-memory Sobol' indices}

-Fluctuations in parameter influence correspond to different control mechanisms that activate and deactivate during the VM.
-We expect to observe the change in importance of parameters associated with activated control mechanisms that affect the heart rate dynamically.
-As shown in Figures \ref{timevaryingindices}c, f, and i, the LMSIs remain relatively constant before the VM.
-The LMSIs plotted in the figure have a trailing half-Gaussian moving window with $\Delta = 15$ s.
-It is important to choose a window that is short enough such that it can retain important features in the signal but long enough to be easily interpretable.
+For the LMSIs, it is important to choose a window that is short enough so as to retain important features but long enough to be easily interpretable.
 Since the VM typically lasts 15 s, we compare the output from several window widths for $\Delta = 5, 10, 15,$ and $20$ s (Figure \ref{windowfig}d).
-For smaller values of $\Delta$, the LMSI converges to the PTSI, i.e., as $\Delta \rightarrow 0$, $\mathscr{S}(f;I_\Delta(t)) \rightarrow \mathscr{S}_i(t)$.
-For larger values of $\Delta$, the LMSI converges to the GSI, i.e., as $\Delta \rightarrow T$, $\mathscr{S}_i(f;I_\Delta(t)) \rightarrow \mathscr{S}_i(f;I_0^t)$.
-Excluding $\Delta = 5$ and $20$, the traces for $\Delta = 10$ and $15$ are similar.
+For smaller values of $\Delta$, the LMSI tends toward the PTSI whereas for larger values of $\Delta$, the LMSI tends toward the GSI.
 To remain consistent with the VM itself, we chose a window of 15 s.

-The LMSIs provide a balance between the PTSIs and GSIs by smoothing out the highly oscillatory PTSIs and incorporating the time-correlation structure preserved by the GSIs, if only for a small window of time.
-The LMSIs retain some modulation due to the transient nature of the VM, providing distinct changes in parameter influence rankings before, during, and after the VM.
-Therefore, we conclude that if the QoI is operating in steady-state, computing the scalar SIs would suffice for the analysis.
-However, during a transient disturbance from baseline, LMSIs provide a more informative parameter ranking.

-The LMSIs show clear changes in parameter influence as time evolves.
-In particular, we observe increases in influence of parameters associated with $T_s$ during the VM that subsequently decrease towards the end of phase IV.
-This behavior coincides with the activation of sympathetic tone during the VM and then deactivation after the release of the breath hold.
+Fluctuations in parameter influence correspond to different control mechanisms that activate and deactivate during the VM.
+The LMSIs remain relatively constant before the VM (Figures \ref{timevaryingindices}c, f, and i).
+We observe increases in influence of parameters associated with $T_s$ during the VM that decrease afterward.
+This behavior coincides with the activation and deactivation of $T_s$ during the VM.
+Note that $q_w$ and $\tau_{pb}$ become moderately influential during the VM while the subset